McLaren MP4/14 was good, but not good enough for the double

 At that point of the season, the reigning champion topped the standings, having four points more than the second-placed Ferrari driver Michael Schumacher.
 In the Constructors’ Championship, McLaren was nine points behind Scuderia.

-Two wins in the mid-season
+McLaren scored two wins in the mid-season

 Hakkinen finished 2nd in France where his teammate again retired.
 British driver scored his first win of the season at the British Grand Prix but this time Mika retired after starting from pole position.
 In the Austrian Grand Prix, both drivers scored a podium finish – Coulthard was 2nd and reigning champion 3rd.
 German Grand Prix was one of the worst moments because Mika failed to finish the race and David finished 5th.
 However, they bounced back at Hungaroring.
 Hakkinen triumphed after starting from pole position and David was second.